namwkim/storycurve/README.md

   }
 }
 ```
 The output of the code is the figure below.
-You can find the definitions of the functions used in the code above at the bottom of this [file](https://github.com/namwkim/storycurve/blob/gh-pages/js/draw_storycurves.js).
+You can find the definitions of the functions (e.g., rankCharacterByVerbosity) used in the code above at the bottom of this [file](https://github.com/namwkim/storycurve/blob/gh-pages/js/draw_storycurves.js).

 ![Pulp Fiction code outcome](http://storycurve.namwkim.org/img/pulp_fiction.png)